-- 5. In decision-making related to the operation of a nuclear facility, the priority shall be given to safety. - 6.
+- 5. In a decision-making process related to the operation of a nuclear facility, the priority shall be given to safety. - 6.
 The safety of operational activities shall be assessed and improved on a continuous basis. - 7.
-All routine and non-routine operational activities shall be assessed and controlled based on a graded approach for potential nuclear or radiological risks. - 8.
-All activities important to safety shall be carried out in accordance with documented procedures.
+All routine and non-routine operational activities shall be assessed and controlled based on a graded approach for potential nuclear or radiological risks. - All activities important to safety shall be carried out in accordance with documented procedures.
 The procedures and instructions described in the management system, and safety culture, shall be followed in the operation of a facility. - 9.
-The licensee shall ensure that operability of systems, structures, and components are systematically monitored and verified. - 10.
+The licensee shall ensure that the operability of systems, structures, and components are systematically monitored and verified. - 10.
 Prompt measures shall be taken to bring the nuclear facility to a safe and stable operational state when an event occurs in which parameters deviate from the limits and conditions for normal operation.
 Appropriate remedial actions shall be taken.
-The operating organization shall undertake a review and evaluation of the event.
-The NRRC shall be notified of such events as prescribed by NRRC.
+The operating organization shall review and evaluate the event, and the NRRC shall be notified of such event.